Geam/config_common/README.md

 ### Options
 - -u : Update the symbolic link
 - -f|--force : Doesn't ask question, do it
-- -p|--personnal <url_to_personnal_git_repo> : you need to pass the url to your
+- -p|--personal <url_to_personal_git_repo> : you need to pass the url to your
-  personnal config repo and it will clone it
+  personal config repo and it will clone it
 - -b : update brew, tap repo if any and install applications if any
 - -h|--help : display help

-### Personnal config
+### Personal config
 Well, it's just a repo with your files inside.
 #### Specific files
 - brew_apps : contain application you would like to install with brew, one application per line
 - brew_tap : contain list of depot to tap with brew, one depot per line
-- install.sh : If you provied a install.sh in your personnal repo, the global install.sh will run it
+- install.sh : If you provied a install.sh in your personal repo, the global install.sh will run it
 - ln : the global install.sh will make symbolic link, cf "ln file" below
 - prompt : it should only contain the prompt you would like to use, if not